FRoundation: Are Foundation Models Ready for Face Recognition?: Introduction

-To explore the potential of foundation models in face recognition, we evaluate the performance of different versions of two widely used foundation models, namely DINOv2 \cite{oquab2024DINOv2learningrobustvisual} and CLIP \cite{radford2021learningtransferablevisualmodels}.
-Although foundation models demonstrate strong generalization capabilities, our experiments show that they perform poorly compared to state-of-the-art (SOTA) face recognition models \cite{Deng_2022,wang2018cosfacelargemargincosine,ElasticFace,TransFace} on various benchmarks.
-To enhance their effectiveness for the downstream task of face recognition, we propose to fine-tune the considered foundation models using low-rank adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge}.
+To explore the potential of foundation models in FR, we evaluate the performance of different versions of two widely used foundation models, namely DINOv2 \cite{oquab2024DINOv2learningrobustvisual} and CLIP \cite{radford2021learningtransferablevisualmodels}.
+Although foundation models demonstrate strong generalization capabilities, our experiments show that they perform poorly compared to state-of-the-art (SOTA) FR models \cite{Deng_2022,wang2018cosfacelargemargincosine,ElasticFace,TransFace} on various benchmarks.
+To enhance their effectiveness for the downstream task of FR, we propose to fine-tune the considered foundation models using low-rank adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge}.
 LoRA integrates trainable low-rank decomposition matrices into each transformer block while keeping the pre-trained model weights frozen.
-After fine-tuning on dedicated datasets, the LoRA layers adapt to the downstream task of face recognition, resulting in a significant increase in performance.
-For example, the smallest released pretrained models of DINOv2 and CLIP achieve average verification accuracies of 64.70\% and 82.64\%, respectively.
-After fine-tuning on Casia-Webface, their accuracies increase to 90.94\% and 92.13\%, respectively.
+After fine-tuning on dedicated datasets, the LoRA layers adapt to the downstream task of FR, resulting in a significant increase in performance.
+For example, the smallest released pre-trained models of DINOv2 and CLIP achieve average verification accuracies of 64.70\% and 82.64\%, respectively.
+After fine-tuning on CASIA-WebFace \cite{DBLP:journals/corr/YiLLL14a}, their accuracies increase to 90.94\% and 92.13\%, respectively.

-In addition to examining the performance of fine-tuned foundation models, we compare them to a Vision Transformer (ViT) trained from scratch on different subset sizes of data.
-This comparison validates the advantages of using foundation models over training an entire model based on data availability.
-Finally, we investigate the bias in face recognition and demonstrate that it tends to be slightly higher when fine-tuning foundation models compared to training from scratch.